ErasmusMC-Bioinformatics/WeFaceNano/README.md

 4. Configure the workflow
   - Select the input folder `testdata-small`
   - Choose a name for the results directory
-  - Select `miniasm` as the assembler
+  - Select `flye` as the assembler
+    - Select `--meta` option for Flye
-  - Check the box for `BLAST` tool
+  - Check the box for `Resfinder` tool
   - Leave everything else on the default settings:
     ![](screenshot.png)